The Ultimate Guide to TP-Link WiFi Range Extender Setup

 Can I use a TP-Link extender with any router brand?

 Yes, most TP-Link extenders are designed to work with any router brand.
-However, it’s always a good idea to check the compatibility specifications before purchasing.
+However, check compatibility for features like EasyMesh and security modes (WPA2/WPA3) before purchasing.

 How many devices can connect to a TP-Link extender?